-The abundance of Golden Perch (Macquaria ambigua) was consistent from 2018 to 2020, albeit lower than 2017 and 2021.
-The increased abundances in 2017 were due to more fish captured at the two sites downstream Koondrook Weir compared to the following years when water levels were exceptionally low at these sites.
-A large proportion of Golden Perch collected were adults (Figure 4) with 97% of the catch being adults in 2021 (Figure 5).
+The abundance of Golden Perch (Macquaria ambigua) was consistent from 2018 to 2020, albeit lower than 2017, 2021 and 2022.
+The increased abundances in 2017 were due to more fish captured at the two sites downstream of Koondrook Weir compared to the following years when water levels were exceptionally low at these sites.
+A large proportion of Golden Perch collected were adults (Figure 4) with 96% of the catch being adults in 2022 (Figure 5).
 This indicates conditions in the system are suitable for maintaining adult Golden Perch populations.
 Juveniles have been present in all years, with recruits only detected in 2019 (Figure 4).
 It is unlikely that these are natural recruits, as the creek has many barriers which would limit spawning opportunities and egg/larval survival.
+The construction of the Koondrook fishway in 2021 will allow Golden Perch to access areas further upstream in the Gunbower Creek system.